-20 Cool Basement Game Room Ideas
+20 Cool Basement Game Room Ideas (With Pictures)

 Whether you’re going after goblins in a Dungeons & Dragons campaign or trying not to starve in Long Dark, game rooms are the way to go.
 Basements are a prevalent location for game rooms since you don’t need natural light or windows to slay aliens.